11 Ideas for Writing About Dogs

 There are thousands of brilliant novels out there with a canine hero or support role.
-There is just something about dogs that make us humans want to know more, follow their adventures and over and above all we want to make sure that the dog doesn’t die at the end of the story!
+There is just something about dogs that make us humans want to know more, follow their adventures, and above all we want to make sure that the dog doesn’t die at the end of the story!

-Whether you base the character on your own dog, or make the story fictional is entirely up to you, but remember that writing a novel takes time, commitment and massive doses of imagination.
+Whether you base the character on your own dog or make the story fictional is entirely up to you, but remember that writing a novel takes time, commitment, and a massive imagination.

 Perhaps you know an awful lot about dogs, but don’t necessarily feel like you could make up a fictional story.
 Then why not write about what you know?

-New Dog owners are crying out for help with their new puppies, boisterous adolescent dogs and car chasing little monsters.
-There is also a market for everything from dog biscuit recipes to how to play with and tweet about your dog.
+New dog owners are crying out for help with their new puppies.
+There is also a market for everything from dog biscuit recipes to how to play with and "Tweet" about your dog.